 Some parents swear that a bedtime as early as 5pm has helped give their babies the sleep they need as they adjusted to a new nap schedule.
 But even small increments can help, especially when your baby doesn’t seem like he can stay awake much longer.

-And remember, the early bedtime can be a temporary situation just to help him adjust and feel better rested.
+And remember, the extremely early bedtime is a temporary situation to help him adjust and feel better rested.
 As they say, sleep begets sleep, so the more rested he is for the night, the likelier he is to nap better the next day.

 5. Drop the last nap

 As babies begin to sleep in longer stretches, they’ll likely have fewer naps throughout the day.
-If you find that your 4 month old is ready to drop a nap, try to ditch the last one.
+If you find that your 4 month old is ready to drop a nap, try ditching the last one.

 Let’s say he naps four times a day.
-See if you can stretch out his awake times as well as nap times in small increments so that you can eventually drop that last nap.
+See if you can stretch his awake and nap times in small increments so that you can eventually drop that last nap.

 Another option is to put him down for a “cat nap,” or a short nap, and wake him up with enough awake time before bedtime.
-And still yet another option is to skip any nap, short or not, and simply move bedtime earlier.
+And still yet another option is to skip that last nap, short or not, and simply move bedtime earlier.

 How do you know when to change the nap schedule?